SWRMLabs/desktop-docs/README.md

 * Upload queue allows duplicate file entries (intermittent) - CDN 769
 * Upload stuck at 0% if the file is uploaded when daemon is not running - CDN 595
 * Timer is displaying with grammatical errors -CDN 889
+* Another tab in task bar to show the status of connection.
+* Resizing of fixed width in windows causing issue.
+* Working on Earnings page calculation by uploading files to Customer.
+* Intermittent behaviour of Timer stuck at 00:00:00
+* Killing all the process after stoping daemon successfully from app
+* Added daemon check to add file
+* Added loader while pausing
+* adding loader while pausing from tray
+* Start & Stop are dependent on Timer.
+* Killing PID after stopping daemon from tray icon
+* Kill all unwanted threads while pause connection and re-use bandwidth polling thread for current session
+* Uptime timer when its greater then 24 hrs
+* Multiple upload file

 These are the closed bugs